Armani (kingdom)

 Akkadian soldier of Naram-Sin, with helmet and long sword, on the Nasiriyah stele.
 He carries a metal vessel of Anatolian type.

 Armani was an ancient kingdom mentioned by Sargon of Akkad.

 Location

-Syria: Armani was mentioned alongside Ibla in the geographical treaties of Sargon.
-This led some historians to identify Ibla with Syrian Ebla and Armani with Syrian Armi.

-Mesopotamia: Michael C. Astour refused to identify Armani with Armi, as Naram-Sin makes it clear that the Ibla he sacked (in c.
-2240 BC) was a border town of the land of Armani, while the Armi in the Eblaite tablets is a vassal to Ebla.
-Armani was attested in the treaties of Sargon in a section that mentions regions located in Assyria and Babylonia or territories adjacent to the east, in contrast to the Syrian Ebla, located in the west.
-The later King Adad-Nirari I of Assyria also mentions Armani as being located east of the Tigris and on the border between Assyria and Babylon.
-Historians who disagree with the identification of Akkadian Armani with Syrian Armi place it (along with Akkadian Ibla) north of the Hamrin Mountains in northern Iraq.
+The location of Armi was unknown.
+Some have identified it with the Syrian kingdom of Armi.
+Others disagree, and instead place it north of the Hamrin Mountains in northern Iraq.

 History

 When the God Dagon determined the verdict to Naram-Sin, the mighty God delivered into his hands Rid-Adad, king of Armanum and Naram-Sin personally captured him in the middle of his palace gateway.

 — —Naram-Sin describing his capture of the king of Armanum.

 First mentioned as the land of Armani by Sargon.
 During the Middle Assyrian and Kassite periods, the land of Armani was mentioned as located east of the Tigris.
 King Shalmaneser III mentions his conquest of Halman, but the identification of Halman with Akkadian Armani (Arman) is dubious according to J.A.
 Brinkmann.